laravel/docs/authorization.md

         echo $response->message();
     }

-Of course, when using the `Gate::authorize` method to throw an `AuthorizationException` if the action is not authorized, the error message provided by the authorization response will be propagated to the HTTP response:
+When using the `Gate::authorize` method, which throws an `AuthorizationException` if the action is not authorized, the error message provided by the authorization response will be propagated to the HTTP response:

     Gate::authorize('update', $post);